-Minner Vines Moncus Injury Lawyers is an award-winning law firm that has been helping the injured and ill in Kentucky for decades.
-We have stood up to the most powerful pharmaceutical companies in the world and have recovered over two billion dollars on behalf of our clients.
+Our award-winning attorneys at Minner Vines Moncus Injury Lawyers have been helping the injured and ill in Kentucky with more than 70 years of collective experience.
+We have stood up to the most powerful pharmaceutical companies in the world and have recovered over a billion dollars on behalf of our clients.
 We are committed to using every legal tool available to represent the interests of our clients.
 We are consistently recognized as one of the best law firms in the country, not only because we deliver successful results, but because we treat our clients like family.

 Many people worry that hiring legal representation will be too expensive.
 At Minner Vines Moncus Injury Lawyers, we work on a contingency-fee basis, which means that you only pay us if you win your case.
 If you do not win your case, then you don’t owe us any money at all.